openstack/ironic/doc/source/deploy/install-guide.rst

 *Note:*

 #.
-This is not the bare metal server’s main IP.
+This is not the bare metal server's main IP.
 The IPMI controller
-   should have it’s own unique IP.
+   should have it's own unique IP.

 #.
 In case the above command doesn't return the power status of the
    bare metal server, check for these: